1. The GREED project: Keeping the result in sight – effects of grammar on event encoding in Estonian vs. Dutch

 With respect to the domain of event conceptualization, I am also interested in the factors underlying the production of complex syntactic structures (i.e., progressive aspect) in mono- and bilingual speakers (see for a recent sentence priming study, Flecken & Gerwien, 2013).

-5. The processing implications of grammatical aspect
+5. The role of grammatical aspect in event processing

 Another research area (which is also part of the two above mentioned themes) is the investigation of how grammatical aspect affects how speakers of different languages and different types of language users perceive, understand, conceptualize and describe actions, events and situations.